Why Buyer Personas are Important in Higher Education Inbound Marketing

-Buyer personas are semi-fictional representations of of your ideal customers, or in this case, your ideal students!
-These personas are created based on research you do on your current students, as well as potential students you’d like to attract to your institution.
-This research should include insight into demographics, goals, needs, pain points and behavior.
+Buyer personas are semi-fictional representations of your ideal customers, or in this case, your ideal students!
+These personas are created based on the research you do on your current students, as well as potential students you’d like to attract to your institution.
+This research should include insight into demographics, goals, needs, pain points, and behavior.

 Your buyer personas will probably never be fully finished, so you’ll want to try to consistently tweak them according to changes in your target audience’s needs.
 Depending on your institution’s goals – whether you want to attract new students or better retain current students, you will also have multiple buyer personas that represent both your ideal and current students.
 Within each of those groups, you’ll likely have a few different personas, as well.

 For example, within prospective students, you might have a persona that represents private high schoolers, public high schoolers, and those who are homeschooled.

 In the following case study, we’ll introduce you to Prospective Student Christina and break down the steps of forming her persona, so you can see just how it is done.

 Prospective Student Christina is a junior at a small private high school in Knoxville, Tennessee.
 She is very involved at her high school and serves as class president and member of the Mathletes team.
 Christina is also very studious and spends her evenings and weekends studying.

 When she’s not at school or studying, Christina enjoys spending time with her family and friends.
 She loves her hometown and wants to stay close to her family when she goes off to college.
 Her parents are willing to help her pay for college but want her to do most of the research and make an informed decision.
 She plans to apply to three or four different colleges in the area, but her top choices are the state flagship university and a smaller, liberal arts college.